qooxdoo/qooxdoo/docs/mobile/mobile_tablet_switch.md

 On tablet devices you have a bigger screen size and more layout space than on mobile devices.
 An application in a tablet device context may even provide additional/other functions than on mobile device context.

-%{Mobile} provides mobile and tablet distinction out of the box.
+Mobile provides mobile and tablet distinction out of the box.
 It provides a detection of device type the application runs on.

 Based upon this distinction, you can tell our page manager whether it should layout its navigation pages optimized for device class mobile (intended for mobile, 7'' tablets), class tablet or device class desktop.